 MINIMUM AND MAXIMUM NUMBER OF DIRECTORS

 Within the incorporation template, you are required to put a minimum and maximum number of directors.
-This again is a overall template of where the corporation exists today and where it may be in the future.
-If you submit a minimum of one director and a maximum of one director, you are restricted to only having one director for the corporation unless you file and amendment to expand this range.
-The same result happens if you put a minimum of three directors when there are three directors starting the business but do not leave room to go down or up within the number if directors.
-Most commonly, incorporators choose a range that provides flexibility such as a minimum of one and a maximum of 10 or minimum of 2 and maximum of 6.
+This again is an overall template of where the corporation exists today and where it may be in the future.
+If you submit a minimum of one director and a maximum of one director, you are restricted to only having one director for the corporation unless you file an amendment to expand this range.
+The same result happens if you put a minimum of three directors when there are three directors starting the business but do not leave room to go down or up within the number of directors.
+Most commonly, incorporators choose a range that provides flexibility such as a minimum of 1 and a maximum of 10 or minimum of 2 and maximum of 6.
 If there is room on either side for either expansion or retraction, this should never be required to be amended.

 Here is the link to begin the online process of an Ontario incorporation with us.

 If you would like further information, please feel free to reach out to any of our staff who are always here to assist entrepreneurs to start their new businesses.
 Ontario Business Central has been assisting individuals wishing to establish an Ontario Limited company for the last 25 years.
 Our mandate is to help individuals who wish to become entrepreneurs and our sole mission is to provide an easy online platform to begin your dream of business ownership.